 The average temperature in November in Poland is 4°C / 39°F (a bit warmer than in March).
 The average rainfall level in Poland in November is 41 mm.
 November is the coldest of autumn months in Poland, but also the least rainy compared to September and October.
 However, November is considered by many as the rainiest time in Poland (probably, it’s because of the combination of rain, cold weather, and wind).
 The length of the day drops from 9 hours 34 min. on November 1 to 8 hours 38 min. on November 30.
 Sunrise on November 1, 2019 will be at 6.32 am, sunset at 4.06 pm.
 Sunrise on November 30 will be at 7.21 am, sunset at 3.27 pm (data for Warsaw).

 Nature falls asleep to survive the winter.
 The last gold and red leaves fall from the trees (the Polish name of the month – listopad – means the falling leaves), it turns gray and gloomy, in the morning – frost, in the evening – rain.
 Nothing but snuggle comfortably at home with a steaming cup of tea (a Polish way).
 On the other hand, November in Poland offers two so-called ‘long weekends’ (called in Polish długi weekend – when a public holiday / non-working day falls close to a weekend and people usually take an additional day or two off).
-In 2019, you can have two 3-day breaks / long weekends in Poland: November 1 falls on Friday and November 11 falls on Monday (read more about public holidays and dates to remember in Poland in autumn).
-So you don’t need to take any day off to leave for 3 days (and your children don’t miss school since schools in Poland are closed on November 1 and November 11).
+In 2020, November 1 falls on Sunday and November 11 falls on Wednesday (read more about public holidays and dates to remember in Poland in autumn).
 The perfect excuse for a city break in Poland!
 Why not visiting Wrocław, Poznań, Toruń or Warsaw in November?

 November is quite a nostalgic time in Poland due to the mostly grey weather and the very important holiday in Polish tradition – All Saints’ Day (Wszystkich Świętych) also called in Poland the Day of the Dead (Święto Zmarłych).
 People often travel all over Poland to their home towns and en masse visit cemeteries to light candles and lay flowers on the graves of their family and friends.
 Cemeteries look exceptional this time of year in Poland (especially in the afternoon and in the evening when it’s dark outside) with literally thousands of candles.